vincentbaticle/testing-cucumber-api/README.md

 -Install NodeJs and pull the repo

--launch test inside "testing-qa" directory with the command "npm test"
+-launch test inside "believe-qa" directory with the command "npm test"